-Skin cancer develops when the DNA of skin cells becomes damaged and the body cannot repair the damage.
-These damaged cells begin to grow and divide faster than the non-mutated cells.
+Skin cancer develops when skin cells’ DNA becomes damaged and the body cannot repair that damage.
+These damaged cells begin to grow and divide faster than non-mutated cells.
 As the damaged cells multiply, they form a tumor.
 Since skin cancer generally develops in the epidermis, the outermost layers of skin, a tumor is usually clearly visible.
 This makes most skin cancers detectable in the early stages.

 Types of Skin Cancer

 Three types of skin cancer account for nearly 100% of all diagnosed cases.
-Each of these three cancers begins in a different type of cell within the skin, and each cancer is named for the type of cell in which it begins.
-Skin cancers are divided into one of two classes – nonmelanoma skin cancers and melanoma.
+Each of these three cancers begins in a different type of skin cell, and each is named after the cell in which it begins.
+Skin cancers are divided into two classes – nonmelanoma and melanoma.
 Melanoma is the deadliest form of skin cancer.

-Basal cell carcinoma (BCC): The most common cancer in humans, BCC develops in more than 1 million people every year in the United States alone.
-About 80% of all skin cancers are BCC, a cancer that develops in the basal cells – skin cells located in the lowest layer of the epidermis.
-BCC can take several forms.
-It can appear as a shiny translucent or pearly nodule, a sore that continuously heals and then re-opens, a pink slightly elevated growth, reddish irritated patches of skin, or a waxy scar.
+BCC is a cancer that develops within basal cells– skin cells located in the lowest layer of the epidermis.
+BCC is the most common cancer in humans, and is found in over a million people each year in the U.S. alone.
+BCC makes up about 80% of all human skin cancers..
+BCC can take several forms including a shiny translucent or pearly nodule, a sore that continuously heals and re-opens, a pink, slightly elevated growth, reddish irritated patches of skin, or a waxy scar.
 Most BCCs appear on skin with a history of exposure to the sun, such as the face, ears, scalp, and upper trunk.
 These tumors tend to grow slowly and can take years to reach ½ inch in size.
-While these tumors very rarely metastasize (cancer spreads to other parts of the body), dermatologists encourage early diagnosis and treatment to prevent extensive damage to surrounding tissue.
+While these tumors very rarely metastasize (spread cancer to other parts of the body), dermatologists encourage early diagnosis and treatment to prevent extensive damage to surrounding tissue.

-Squamous cell carcinoma (SCC): About 16% of diagnosed skin cancers are SCC.
-This cancer begins in the squamous cells, which are found in the upper layer of the epidermis.
-About 200,000 cases are diagnosed every year.
+SCC begins in the squamous cells, which are found in the upper layer of the epidermis.
+About 16% of diagnosed skin cancers are SCC with roughly 200,000 cases diagnosed every year.
 SCC tends to develop in fair-skinned middle-aged and elderly people who have had long-term sun exposure.
-It most often appears as a crusted or scaly area of skin with a red inflamed base that resembles a growing tumor, non-healing ulcer, or crusted-over patch of skin.
+SCC most often appears as a crusted or scaly area of skin with a red inflamed base that resembles a growing tumor, non-healing ulcer, or crusted-over patch of skin.
 While most commonly found on sun-exposed areas of the body, it can develop anywhere, including the inside of the mouth and the genitalia.
 SCC may arise from actinic keratoses, which are dry, scaly lesions that may be skin-colored, reddish-brown or yellowish-black.
 SCC requires early treatment to prevent metastasis (spreading).

-Melanoma: Accounting for about 4% of all diagnosed skin cancers, melanoma begins in the melanocytes, cells within the epidermis that give skin its color.
+Accounting for about 4% of all diagnosed skin cancers, melanoma begins in the melanocytes, cells within the epidermis that give skin its color.
 Melanoma has been coined “the most lethal form of skin cancer” because it can rapidly spread to the lymph system and internal organs.
 In the United States alone, approximately one person dies from melanoma every hour.
-Older Caucasian men have the highest mortality rate.
+Older caucasian men have the highest mortality rate from Melanoma.
 Dermatologists believe this is due to the fact that they are less likely to heed the early warning signs.
 With early detection and proper treatment, the cure rate for melanoma is about 95%.
 Once its spreads, the prognosis is poor.
-Melanoma most often develops in a pre-existing mole or looks like a new mole, which is why it is important for people to know what their moles look like and be able to detect changes to existing moles and spot new moles.
+Melanoma most often develops in a pre-existing or new mole, making it important for people to be familiar with their current moles and recognize changes and new moles popping up.

 Sun exposure is the leading cause of skin cancer.
 According to the American Cancer Society, “Many of the more than 1 million skin cancers diagnosed each year could be prevented with protection from the sun’s rays.”
 Scientists now know that exposure to the sun’s ultraviolet (UV) rays damages DNA in the skin.
 The body can usually repair this damage before gene mutations occur and cancer develops.
 When a person’s body cannot repair the damaged DNA, which can occur with cumulative sun exposure, cancer develops.